Action role-playing game: Late 1980s

 An important influence on the action RPG genre was the 1986 action-adventure The Legend of Zelda, which served as the template for many future action RPGs, even though it does not strictly fit the definition of later action RPGs.
-In contrast to previous action RPGs, such as Dragon Slayer and Hydlide, which required the player to bump into enemies in order to attack them, The Legend of Zelda featured an attack button that animates a sword swing or projectile attack on the screen.
+In contrast to previous action RPGs, such as Dragon Slayer and Hydlide, which required the player to bump into enemies to attack them, The Legend of Zelda featured an attack button that animates a sword swing or projectile attack on the screen.
 It was also an early example of open-world, nonlinear gameplay, and introduced new features such as battery backup saving.
 These elements have been used in many action RPGs since.

-In 1987, Zelda II: The Adventure of Link implemented a more traditional RPG-esque system, including experience points and levels with action game elements.
+In 1987, Zelda II: The Adventure of Link implemented a more traditional RPG-esque system, with experience points and levels with action game elements.
 Unlike its predecessor, Zelda II more closely fits the definition of an action RPG.

-Another Metroidvania-style action RPG released that year was System Sacom's Sharp X1 computer game Euphory, which was possibly the only Metroidvania-style multiplayer action RPG produced, allowing two-player cooperative gameplay.
+Another Metroidvania-style action RPG released that year was System Sacom's Sharp X1 computer game Euphory, which was possibly the only Metroidvania-style multiplayer action RPG produced, with two-player cooperative gameplay.
 The fifth Dragon Slayer title, Sorcerian, was also released that year.
-It was a party-based action RPG, with the player controlling a party of four characters at the same time in a side-scrolling view.
-The game also featured character creation, highly customizable characters, class-based puzzles, and a new scenario system, allowing players to choose from 15 scenarios, or quests, to play through in the order of their choice.
-It was also an episodic video game, with expansion disks later released offering more scenarios.
+It was a party-based action RPG; the player controls a party of four characters at the same time in a side-scrolling view.
+The game also featured character creation, highly customizable characters, class-based puzzles, and a new scenario system, players could choose from 15 scenarios, or quests, to play through in the order of their choice.
+It was also an episodic video game, with expansion disks later released with more scenarios.
 Falcom also released the first installment of its Ys series in 1987.
 While not very popular in the West, the long-running Ys series has performed strongly in the Japanese market, with many sequels, remakes and ports in the decades that followed its release.
 Besides Falcom's own Dragon Slayer series, Ys was also influenced by Hydlide, from which it borrowed certain mechanics such as health-regeneration.